Sharp bushes? Planted.

 A master bedroom with a bathroom, a big walk-in closet, or your family room in the basement could fit into these criteria.

 If you’re strapped for space, then you’ll need to be creative and make do with what you have.
-The space you’ll make as your safe room doesn’t just have to be a safe room.
+The space you’ll designate as your DIY safe room doesn’t just have to be a safe room.
 You could also use it for other things, whether for storage or as a guest bedroom.

 Strengthen the Door